Mo7ammedFarahat/cactus/doc/sa_refgraph_hackathon_2023.md

 This takes about 4 hours and 64Gb RAM.

 It's important to use `--interleaved` to tell `surject` that the reads are paired.
-The readgroup `-R` is boilerplate tags to help `DeepVariant`.
+The readgroup `-R` is boilerplate tags to help `DeepVariant` or other tools that expect this info in the BAM header.
+You can also modify the header yourself with `samtools` if needed.

-You should be able to use `hprc10.gbz` for surjection whether you aligned to `hprc.d2.gbz` or `hprc.gbz` initially.
+You should be able to use `hprc10.gbz` for surjection whether you aligned to `hprc10.d2.gbz` or `hprc10.gbz` or the personalized pangenome initially.

 #### Mapping Directly to BAM